 - Navigate to the required Startup folder from where you prefer to wipe out applications.

 - Simply execute a right-click on the item and choose Delete.

 Bonus Tip – Workaround for Error Windows can’t create a shortcut here

 While dropping a shortcut of the app to the Startup folder for all users, the below-given error message may show up –

 Windows can't create a shortcut here.
 Do you want the shortcut to be placed on the desktop instead?

 This error code appears when users make an attempt to add items into the Startup folder for all users.
-It occurs when you don’t possess administrative authorities to carry out the task.
-However, a small tweak will let the user add a preferable program to the Startup folder without any complication.
+It occurs when you don’t possess administrative authority to carry out the task.
+However, a small tweak will let the user add a preferable program to the Startup folder without any complications.

 - When the aforementioned error occurs, click Yes on the popup to save the shortcut of the app to desktop.

 - Once it gets saved at the desktop, drag it from there and drop it into the Startup folder for all users.

 - Click Continue and the app will get added to the folder.